 With the in-office workforce transitioning into a more hybrid workplace model, companies large and small are reevaluating how to use their facilities best.
 Through more sustainable models and green-friendly initiatives, they aim to cut costs and consolidate unused square footage and space.

 One such example?
-The U.S. Department of Energy, which owns and manages tons of real estate for their employees (130 million square feet, to be exact), is looking for ways to reduce their operations for underutilized space.
+The U.S. Department of Energy, which owns and manages tons of real estate for its employees (130 million square feet, to be exact), is looking for ways to reduce its operations for underutilized space.

-Maintenance and operations for their buildings cost $2.6 billion each year, so it’s no surprise they are looking for more sustainable options to reduce their carbon footprint, especially as the workforce trickles back in.
+Maintenance and operations for their buildings cost $2.6 billion yearly, so it’s no surprise they are looking for more sustainable options to reduce their carbon footprint, especially as the workforce trickles back in.

 How the hybrid workplace model will affect resources is still anyone’s guess.

 However, companies are already looking for ways to get ahead of the curve with more environmentally sound systems in place.
 Whatever the outcome, a hybrid workplace will disrupt the typical estimates of real estate values and more.